 You’ll soon discover that romance is everywhere.
 After all, India is home to the Taj Mahal, the world’s largest man made monument to a man’s love and devotion to his wife!

-- NOT TO MISS: Two words, Taj Mahal.
+- WORLD'S MOST FAMOUS PALACE: Two words, Taj Mahal.
 It is not to be missed.
 Not only one of the greatest buildings in the world, but also one of the seven wonders of the world.
 If in India, it must be experienced.
 Note – the Taj is closed every Friday to anyone not attending the prayers at the mosque.

 - A TRIP INTO THE JUNGLE BOOK: Kanha National Park is among the most beautiful wildlife reserves in Asia, as well as one of the best places to catch a glimpse of the Bengal.
 With lush bamboo forests and grassy meadows, it is no wonder Kanha provided such inspiration to Kipling for “Jungle Book”.